 17. Text Editors for Programmers

-If you are a programmer or writer then you must be searching for a good Code editor or IDE editor or even a suitable and easy LaTeX editor.
+If you are a programmer or writer then you must be searching for a good Code editor or IDE editor or even a suitable and comfortable LaTeX editor.
 Ubuntu Linux offers lots of options for these sort of application out there.

 18. Educational Software for Your Kids